Synchronicity89/ChessNode/readme.md

 Notes
 - Pages is published via a CI workflow that builds the WASM artifacts on GitHub Actions; no build products are committed to the repository.
 See `.github/workflows/deploy-pages.yml` and BUILDING.md for details.
+- The UI no longer probes `wasm/engine.js` via HTTP HEAD; the bridge attempts to load `engine.js` directly and falls back quietly if missing.
+If you expect engine functionality on Pages, ensure the CI build step emits `web/wasm/engine.js` and `web/wasm/engine.wasm`.

 ---